bytefloat/cf-openai-azure-proxy/README_en.md

 I have tried multiple clients.
 If you encounter problems with other clients, please feel free to create an issue.

+### Update

+In your forked repository, click the `sync fork` button to synchronize with this repository.

 [CLOUDFLARE_AUTH_KEY]: https://dash.cloudflare.com/profile/api-tokens
 [Global API Key]: https://dash.cloudflare.com/profile/api-tokens
 [CLOUDFLARE_AUTH_EMAIL]: https://dash.cloudflare.com/profile